 Ty moved to restore the prior management contract with the indemnity clause stricken, and with a job description for the HOA administrator that is comparable to, if not identical to, the prior description.
 Roy seconded.
 The motion passed.

-Ty further noted that he expected these changes to the contract to be received within the week, not the day before the meeting.
+Ty further noted that he expected these changes to the contract to be received within two weeks , not the day before the next board meeting.

 X. Adjourment